 - Green Zebra Business Solutions Ltd

-And thank you to Cat Perrin from Breathe Fundraising for her help in organising them all into an efficient focused team.
+And thank you to Cand at Perrin from Breathe Fundraising for her help in organising them all into an efficient focused team.

 Please CONTACT email@example.com or firstname.lastname@example.org to find out more about sponsorship opportunities for this event.